Check Out Lastminute

 CAMPING

-In and around the unspoilt market town of Bradford on Avon which is the last outpost of the Cotswolds in the western corner of Wiltshire close to the borders of Somerset.
+In and around the unspoilt market town of Bradford on Avon which is one of the last outpost of the Cotswolds in the western corner of Wiltshire close to the borders of Somerset and only 8 miles from Bath.

 Bradford on Avon has delightful shops, restaurants, hotels and bed and breakfasts lining the narrow streets of the town centre.
 The surrounding hillside is covered with cotswold stone houses and cottages of every shape and size.